 Money market instruments (and other securities as noted under the fund description) may be purchased for temporary defensive purposes or for short-term investment purposes.
-General overnight cash held in a fund's portfolio may also be invested in JHCT, a privately offered registered investment company subadvised by Manulife IM (US), an affiliate of the Advisor, that is part of the same group of investment companies as the fund and that is offered exclusively to funds in the same group of investment companies.
+General overnight cash held in a fund's portfolio may also be invested in JHCT, a privately offered 1940 Act registered institutional money market fund subadvised by Manulife IM (US), an affiliate of the Advisor, that is part of the same group of investment companies as the fund and that is offered exclusively to funds in the same group of investment companies.